• R4 Style

 Living the Framework

-When I created R4 Style, it wasn’t meant to stay on paper.
+When I created R4 Style, I never intended it to stay on a page.

-It was meant to be lived — in real conversations, in the quiet moments when you’re trying to get through the day, and in the small, steady steps you take toward your own version of healing.
+It was born to be lived—in real conversations, in the quiet hours when you’re just trying to get through the day, and in the small, steady steps you take toward your own version of healing.

-The goal is to move through them — at your own pace, in your own way.
+The goal is to move through them—at your own pace, in your own way, with honesty and compassion.

 Where am I standing in the 4Rs?

-Am I in Rock Bottom — facing the truth of what’s broken?
+Am I in Rock Bottom—facing the truth of what has broken?

-Am I in Recovery — learning how to rebuild?
+Am I in Recovery—learning how to rebuild piece by piece?

-Or am I stepping into Reinvention — creating something new from what I’ve learned?
+Or am I stepping into Reinvention—creating something new from everything I’ve learned?

 Wherever you are is the right place to begin.